The goals you write down are not always the goals you chose

 Making this work with competing demands

 If you’re a parent or managing ADHD, the authenticity check becomes even more important.
 When time and executive function resources are scarce, every goal competes for a shrinking pool of energy.
-Goal management training research in adults with ADHD confirms that implementation skill deficits respond to structured intervention [9], and the filtering step becomes a prerequisite rather than a nice-to-have.
+An uncontrolled open trial of Goal Management Training in adults with ADHD (n=21, no control group) found improvements in executive control and attentional functions [9], suggesting structured metacognitive programs may reduce the planning and goal-pursuit difficulties common in ADHD.
+The results are suggestive rather than conclusive, but they point the same way: the filtering step becomes a prerequisite rather than a nice-to-have.
 Contagious goals waste limited executive resources on pursuits without sustained returns.

-The fix is the same principle applied more ruthlessly: run the Origin Filter, cut harder, and build implementation intentions only for the one or two goals that survive.
-For parents, micro-goal setting pairs well with this approach – once you’ve verified authenticity, break the implementation intention down to the smallest trigger-behavior pair.
+The fix is the same principle applied more ruthlessly: run the origin check, cut harder, and build implementation intentions only for the one or two goals that survive.
+For parents, micro-goal setting pairs well with this approach.
+Once you’ve verified authenticity, break the implementation intention down to the smallest trigger-behavior pair.

 When the two-phase system is not enough